kammitama5/kammitama5.github.io/_posts/2018-2-24-Saturday-February-24th.md

   Of those, she's only seen about 3, and they're mainly on the East Coast.
   She had to put a fair amount (as much as the boat cost) into it to fix it up, redo the electrical, and it uses an electric engine, not diesel.

+- You can read about SJ33S boats [here](http://sailboatdata.com/viewrecord.asp?class_id=854).
+Apparently, the last one was made in '82!

 ## Oh man...